4 Takeaways From The Final Democratic Debate Before The Iowa Caucuses

 1. Warren, Sanders pivot away from the fight over whether a woman can win — for now

-The big question coming into Tuesday night was, how would the alleged disagreement between Sens.
+The big question coming into Tuesday night: How would the alleged disagreement between Sens.
 Elizabeth Warren of Massachusetts and Bernie Sanders of Vermont on gender politics play out on the debate stage?

 The progressive duo has long observed a nonaggression pact in this race.
 That came apart this week when Warren said Sanders told her before this campaign that a woman couldn't win the general election.
 But neither seemed in a mood to pick up the fight Tuesday night.

-"Well, as a matter of fact I didn't say it," Sanders said, denying that he told Warren in a meeting in late 2018 that a woman couldn't win.
-He pointed to his record of encouraging women to run, of campaigning for women, and remarked that 2016 Democratic nominee Hillary Clinton defeated Donald Trump in the popular vote by nearly 3 million votes.
+"Well, as a matter of fact, I didn't say it," Sanders said, denying that he told Warren in a meeting in late 2018 that a woman couldn't win.
+He pointed to his record of encouraging women to run and of campaigning for women.
+And he remarked that 2016 Democratic nominee Hillary Clinton defeated Donald Trump in the popular vote by nearly 3 million votes.

 "How could anybody in a million years not believe that a woman could become president of the United States?" he said.

-CNN's Abby Phillip followed up not by asking Warren if Sanders was lying.
-Instead, Phillip asked how she reacted when Sanders said it to her.
+CNN's Abby Phillip followed up not by asking Warren if Sanders was lying, but instead by asking how she reacted when Sanders said it to her.

-"I disagreed," Warren said and cleverly added that, combined, the men on stage had lost 10 elections, and the only two to have won every election they've run in were the women on stage — she and Minnesota Sen. Amy Klobuchar.
+"I disagreed," Warren said, and cleverly added that, combined, the men onstage had lost 10 elections, and the only two to have won every election they've run in were the women onstage — Warren herself and Minnesota Sen. Amy Klobuchar.

 Here's the Warren/Sanders exchange at the end.
 Unclear at the moment what was said. pic.twitter.com/jrtWftQgLD— Tom Namako (@TomNamako) January 15, 2020

-But Sanders and Warren may not have completely put their differences aside — a video of the candidates after the debate shows what appears to be a less-than-friendly exchange.
+But Sanders and Warren may not have completely put their differences aside.
+A video of the candidates after the debate shows what appears to be a less-than-friendly exchange.

 2. Foreign policy became a principal issue for the first time

-Picking a president means picking a commander-in-chief, and for the first time in this campaign foreign policy became a main issue.
-Given last week's events with Iran that was inevitable, and the initial 30 minutes of questions and answers were focused on it.
+Picking a president means picking a commander in chief, and for the first time in this campaign foreign policy became a main issue.
+Given last week's events with Iran, that was inevitable, and the initial 30 minutes of questions and answers were focused on it.

-It was the first debate to start with foreign affairs, and as is true on a lot of other issues quickly became a progressive-versus-moderate tussle.
-That meant former Vice President Joe Biden and former Mayor Pete Buttigieg vs. Warren and Sanders on their world views and troop deployment.
+It was the first debate to start with foreign affairs, and as is true on a lot of other issues, it quickly became a progressive-versus-moderate tussle.
+That meant former Vice President Joe Biden and former Mayor Pete Buttigieg vs. Warren and Sanders on their worldviews and troop deployment.

-Asked to define herself as commander-in-chief, Warren interestingly said she'd fight the "revolving door" between defense industry contractors and the Defense Department, and called to "get our combat troops out" of the Middle East.
+Asked to define herself as commander in chief, Warren interestingly said she'd fight the "revolving door" between defense industry contractors and the Defense Department and called to "get our combat troops out" of the Middle East.

 Biden argued that "there's a difference between combat troops and leaving special forces in a position."
 He warned that ISIS will come back if the U.S. abandons the region.